 In some cases, Dr. Adler may need to order special tests, like an MRI or CT.
 When these cases do arise, he has working relationships with his medical colleagues, and often co-manages these cases with them.

-At Adler Family Chiropractic, Dr. David Adler is accepting new patients with neck and shoulder pain in Roswell, Alpharetta, Marietta, Johns Creek, Cumming and all of North Fulton County, Georgia.
+At Adler Comprehensive Chiropractic, Dr. David Adler is accepting new patients with neck and shoulder pain in Roswell, Alpharetta, Marietta, Johns Creek, Cumming and all of North Fulton County, Georgia.
 Click here to make an appointment today.

 Before we can answer any questions about neck and shoulder pain, there are some terms you need to know.
 Dr. Adler specializes in the detection and correction of the “Vertebral Subluxation Complex.”
 Vertebral subluxation is a condition where spinal vertebrae are not in the correct alignment and create changes in the ability of the nervous system to communicate with the rest of the body clearly both from the brain to the body and the body back to the brain.
 This causes a less than optimal function and adaptability of the body.